xytuang/COMS-W4119/docs/TESTING.md

 =====Stress Test=====

 Run in order:
+python3 tracker.py 50000
 python3 app.py 50004 127.0.0.1 50000 2 stress_test/config.json stress_test/primary.txt
 python3 app.py 50003 127.0.0.1 50000 2 stress_test/config.json stress_test/secondary.txt
 python3 app.py 50002 127.0.0.1 50000 2 stress_test/config.json stress_test/secondary.txt

 This tests a bunch of transactions at the same time to make sure that we can handle concurrent execution fine.
 The peers don't always broadcast their blocks and periodically tamper with the hashes to really stress the system.

+Peers will race against each other by nature of this test, so this is a good way to stress our forking logic to the max.
+We expect to see all the peers converge on the same chain in the end, and we observe the same console output for each of the peers once all the transactions have been processed:

+Pick an option:
+ 1. Create poll
+ 2. Display available polls
+ 3. Vote for a poll
+ 4. See poll results
+ 5. Quit
+4
+Which poll do you want to see? pollA
+{'a': 34, 'b': 54, 'c': 53}

 We see that at the end all peers have the same chain, which is what we want.